johnandrea/readgedcom/README.md

 ### Basic usage

-A script which will produce a privitized copy.
+A script which will produce a privatized copy.
 ```
 #!/usr/bin/python3